geoffmcl/FA4/README.md

-# A Windows 'grep' like tool
+# FA4 - A 'grep' like tool

+The letters `FA`, stand for `Find All` words, or phrase, in a file or files...

-This utility started life in assembler on an Intel 8086 processor.
+This utility started life in assembler on an Intel 8086 processor, at just 4.77 MHz!
+I wanted it to be FAST!
+That was a long time ago ;=)) a different era in PC development...

-It progressed through 16-bit Windows, and was converted, well re-written in C.
+It progressed through 16-bit Windows, and was converted, well re-written in C, and got the '4' added...

-The recent is WIN32, but hope to also compile in WIN64.
+The current is WIN32, and it also compiles in WIN64, when/if that is available...

-And now it is in a repo I can clone it into 64-bit Ubuntu, and do a unix port.
-This part is very much a work in progress.
+Once in a repo I cloned it into 64-bit Ubuntu (14.04 -'-bit), and did a unix port.

+To me, it is a serious `competitor` to unix venerable grep ;=)) different features, but the same idea - scan a file or files for each instance of a word, or phrase, with lots of options, and report what is found...

+Due to the emphasis of `do it quickly` it memory maps the file contents into this app's space, and uses it as a byte buffer of the file...

 Enjoy.

 Geoff.
-20140808
+20150828 - 20140808

+; eof